A couple reading, potentially exploring information related to homeownership or mortgages.

 Do You Need 20% For A Typical Down Payment On A House?

-The myth of the 20% down payment comes from the PMI requirement.
-PMI is a type of mortgage insurance that conventional loan lenders often require for their own protection in the unfortunate event that a borrower ends up defaulting on their home loan.
-Most lenders require that you pay for PMI if you bring a down payment of less than 20% to the closing table.
+The myth of the 20% down payment requirement comes from the PMI requirement on conventional loans.
+PMI is a type of mortgage insurance that lenders require for their protection in the event that a borrower ends up defaulting on their home loan.

-While you’ll need to pay private mortgage insurance if you have a lower down payment amount, you can request to cancel your PMI once you reach 20% equity in your home on a conventional loan.
-In reality, you can get a mortgage with as little as 1% down with a 2% equity grant from Rocket Mortgage®.1
+While you’ll need to pay PMI if you have a lower down payment than 20%, you can request to cancel your PMI once you reach 20% equity in your home on a conventional loan.

 Pros Of A 20% Down Payment

-Eliminating PMI from the start isn’t the only benefit to putting 20% down on your loan.
+Avoiding PMI isn’t the only benefit of putting 20% down on your loan.
 Other advantages include:

 • Access to a lower interest rate